 In November 2021, we entered into a strategic research and development collaboration with Metagenomi, Inc. (Metagenomi) focused on advancing new gene editing systems for in vivo human therapeutic applications.
 The collaboration intends to utilize Metagenomi's novel gene editing tools and leverage our mRNA platform, as well as LNP delivery technologies, with the goal of developing curative therapies for patients with serious genetic diseases.
 Under the terms of the collaboration, we and Metagenomi have agreed to advance a series of in vivo gene editing therapeutics against undisclosed targets.
-We agreed to pay Metagenomi an up-front cash payment and make an equity investment in Metagenomi in the form of a convertible note.
-Metagenomi is eligible to receive certain target option exercise fees as well as certain milestone payments, plus tiered royalties on net sales of any products that are commercialized by us under the agreement.
+We agreed to pay Metagenomi an upfront cash payment and make an equity investment in Metagenomi in the form of a convertible note, which has since converted to a minority equity stake in the company.
+In December 2022, we made an additional equity investment in Metagenomi is eligible to receive certain target option exercise fees as well as certain milestone payments, plus tiered royalties on net sales of any products that are commercialized by us under the agreement.

-Carisma Therapeutics-2022 Collaboration For In Vivo CAR-M Therapeutics
+Carisma Therapeutics-2022 Collaboration for In Vivo CAR-M Therapeutics

 In January 2022, we entered into a new strategic collaboration agreement with Carisma Therapeutics, Inc. (Carisma) to discover, develop and commercialize in vivo engineered chimeric antigen receptor monocyte (CAR-M) therapeutics for the treatment of cancer, including solid tumors.
-Under the terms of the agreement, we agreed to pay Carisma an up-front cash payment and make an equity investment in Carisma in the form of a convertible note.
+Under the terms of the agreement, we agreed to pay Carisma an upfront cash payment and make an equity investment in Carisma in the form of a convertible note, which we have since agreed to convert to a minority equity stake in the company.
 Carisma will receive research funding and is eligible to receive certain milestone payments, plus tiered royalties on net sales of any products that are commercialized by us under the agreement.
 Carisma will be responsible for the discovery and optimization of development candidates while we will lead the clinical development and commercialization of therapeutics resulting from the agreement.
 We have the option to nominate up to twelve targets for development and commercialization.